 We try to stay out of other's business but we also need to be responsible to our neighbors.
 This is a very quiet neighborhood.
-We rent the house on the front of the property to a professional photographer who shoots there Tuesday, Thursday and every other Saturday (plus a few additional random days).
-On those days, we have some significant traffic to the house in front but it is rarely noticed or a problem with our access.
-I don't have any specific requests of visitors on the days she is here but just to be sensitive to it.
-My neighbors to the left and right are empty nesters who rarely have visitors.
-In keeping with all that, we do not allow the use of generators or smoking.
-We welcome children of all ages and they are welcome to climb my trees and pick fruit (as long as you supervise).
+We rent the house on the front of the property and are concerned about annoying those near us.
+We 'ration' our stay requests somewhat, so our calendar may be open but if we've had recent guests, we may need to decline.
+In keeping with the quiet neighborhood, we do not allow the use of generators or smoking.
+We welcome children of all ages.
+They are welcome to climb my trees and pick fruit (as long as its eaten and you supervise).

 The street has a wide bike lane on the side of the single lane that is wide enough to stop without having to worry about obstructing traffic or looking for a parking spot.
 It is also a good place to drop your tow.
 Just pull over in front of the first house after crossing or u-turning at John St. I am the 2nd house (white picket fence), walk west and take a right turn down the long straight gravel driveway and come see us.
 We can give you an orientation and you can decide how you want to approach ‘your spot’.